 *Note: If no customer number is assigned the deviated price will default to All customers.

 Making the Deviated Pricing Import Group Specific (OPTIONAL)

 *To assign special pricing to a group of customers add the following column:

-- The column 8 heading should be Group ID.
+- Column 8 heading should be Group ID.
 See instructions below on how to locate/assign a group ID.

 *Note: If there is no added customer column, then this can be column 7.